The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-We shall not become his victims, praetorian prefect.
+We shall not become his victims, Praetorian Prefect.

 LAETUS.

-How canst thou be assured of that?
+How canst thou be certain?

 ECLECTUS.

-Because this shall not occur.
+Because we shall not allow it.

 LAETUS.